Show All Answers

-Refunds/credits will gladly be given as long as your refund request is made by 5:00pm on the business day prior to the start of the program, less a $5 processing fee and all costs already incurred.
+Refunds/credits will gladly be given as long as your refund request is made by 5:00pm on the business day prior to the start of the program, less all costs already incurred.
 Any time after that date, a pro-rated refund/credit will only be granted for illness, medical reasons or other unavoidable circumstances.
 Physician's written verification required.
 Must make request within 7 working days.

 Find out information about renting the Buxton Room for large events, or smaller meeting rooms when you click here.

 FingerprintingThe Warren County Sheriff's Office performs fingerprinting services for the purpose of background checks and employment.
 The cost is $10.00 per card.
 These services are offered by appointment by calling 515-961-1104 or 515-961-1098.Individuals in need of this service will need to bring their blue applicant cards (preferably not filled out) to the Sheriff's Office at 1801 W 2nd Ave, Indianola, Iowa and pay the required fee.

 We recommend citizens advise us if they are leaving town and their residence will be unoccupied.
 Please call or come to Indianola Police Department to fill out vacation check form.
 Bring to the police station or email to firstname.lastname@example.org.